math0ne/dotfiles/README.md

 # Installation Instructions

 > Must be run as a non root user, if necessary create and add a user

+> Edit playbooks/main.yml and playbooks_galaxy/main.yml and comment out or remove any roles that you don't want to install

 **1. Install ansible**
 ```